 The ICWA provides that, for custody actions involving Native American children who live on a Native American reservation, that the tribe shall have exclusive jurisdiction to decide the custody of the child.
 Therefore, if a reservation is located within a state and the child lives on the reservation, the state court may not decide custody of the child.
 For Native American children who do not live on a reservation, however, the ICWA does not impact the authority of a state court to decide custody of the child.

 The ICWA appears to be primarily concerned, at least with respect to custody proceedings, with actions involving foster care placement of a Native American child, or the termination of the parental rights of a Native American child’s parents.
 In circumstances like these and where the child does not live on a reservation, the ICWA requires that the case be transferred to the tribal court unless there is a good reason not to do so.
 This is consistent with the ICWA’s stated policy of protecting and promoting the stability and security of Native American tribes.

 While Pennsylvania does not itself have any federally recognized tribal reservations, there are undoubtedly a number of children in the commonwealth that would be entitled to protection by the ICWA.
-If you have a custody issue involving a Native American child, please visit our website and contact our office for a consultation.
+If you have a custody issue involving a Native American child, please contact our office for a consultation.